serokell/servant-util/README.md

 ## Usage [↑](#-patak)

-Start from reading [the core package usage](/servant-util/README.md) which contains building blocks for your API.
+Start from reading [the core package usage](/servant-util/README.md) which contains building blocks for your API and their simple implementations for a server backend.
-When it comes to a server implementation, choose the package appropriate for your needs.
+Efficient implementations based on specific types of storages are located in adjacent packages like `servant-util-beam-pg`.

 ## For Contributors [↑](#-patak)